THE NEW JERSEY PRIMARY CARE ASSOCIATION

 WE PROVIDE ACCESS TO QUALITY HEALTHCARE

-The 24 FQHCs operate 130 sites in neighborhoods throughout the state, including school-based and mobile sites in each of the 21 counties of New Jersey.
-Community Health Centers are the largest providers of primary care in the state, providing healthcare services to over 511,390 healthier New Jerseyeans annually.
+The 24 FQHCs operate 136 sites in neighborhoods throughout the state, including school-based and mobile sites in each of the 21 counties of New Jersey.
+Community Health Centers provide healthcare services to over half a million New Jerseyeans annually.

 WE ARE COMMITTED TO QUALITY HEALTHCARE